Buying a small business

 The owner of a registered trade mark can sue the owner of a business or company name for infringing the trade mark if they use it to describe similar goods or services to those covered by the trade mark registration.

-When your trade mark is registered, you gain the right to:
+Registering your trade mark gives you the right to:

-1. exclusively use or authorise another person to use the mark within Australia in relation to goods or services specified in the registration;
+1. exclusively use or authorise another person to use the mark within Australia in relation to specified goods or services;

 2. sell the trade mark as personal property; and

-3. notify the Australian Customs Service of your objection to the importation of goods that infringe your rights in trade marks.
+3. notify the Australian Border Force of your objection to the importation of goods that infringe your rights in trade marks.

-The initial registration period is 10 years, which may be renewed indefinitely for periods of 10 years.
-If you do not use your registered trade mark, it may be removed from the register for non-use.
+The initial registration period of 10 years may be renewed indefinitely for 10 year periods.
+Unused trade marks may be removed from the register.

 Copyright

-Copyright does not protect an idea or information itself – only the form of its expression.
 Copyright protection is free and automatic.
-A work need not be published, or bear a copyright notice, for it to be covered by copyright.
-However, it can not simply be copied from another work – it must be the result of its creator’s skill and effort.
+A work need not be published or bear a copyright notice to be covered by copyright.
+However, it must be the result of its creator’s skill and effort.

 The general rule is that copyright lasts for the life of the creator plus 70 years, or sometimes for 70 years from the date of first publication.